microsoft/node-api-dotnet/Docs/presentation2.md

 ---
 ## TypeScript type definitions
-JavaScript or TypeScript code can reference type defintions for .NET APIs.
+JavaScript or TypeScript code can reference type definitions for .NET APIs.
  - A tool generates typedef files (`.d.ts`) from .NET assemblies.
  - Nuget package MSBuild scripts automatically do this for C# Node addon projects.